Martin Kemp was trained in Natural Sciences and Art History at Cambridge University and the Courtauld Institute, London.

 He has been a Trustee of the National Galleries of Scotland, The Victoria and Albert Museum and British Museum.
 He has curated and co-curated a series of exhibitions on Leonardo and other themes, including Spectacular Bodies at the Hayward Gallery in London and Leonardo da Vinci.
 Experience, Experiment, Design at the Victoria and Albert Museum in 2006 and Seduced.
 Sex and Art from Antiquity to Now, Barbican Art Gallery London, 2007.

-He is now full-time speaking, writing and broadcasting.
+He is now speaking, writing and broadcasting full-time.